KarKLi/MIGA/readme.md

   * [3\.Select the mode](#3select-the-mode)
   * [4\.Enjoy it\!](#4enjoy-it)
   * [5\.
 Some tips](#5-some-tips)
-# MIGA -  A system for simpilfying computer vision dnn deployment & experiment.
+# MIGA -  A system for simpilfying computer vision dnn deployment & experiment
 MIGA is a system unified many traditional computer vision dnns for teaching usage.
 ## 1.Dataset prepartion
 ### I folder prepartion